-The amount of required capital, which is statistically calculated from the historical market fluctuations, default rates, etc., to cover an unexpected loss arising from risks of business operations.
+The amount of capital required to cover the theoretical maximum potential loss arising from operational risk.
 It differs from the minimum regulatory capital requirements, and it is being used in the risk management framework voluntarily developed by financial institutions for the purpose of internal management.